USCIS Biometrics Appointment Guide | Next Steps

 On many occasions, USCIS will try to schedule biometrics appointments for all family members simultaneously.
 However, that is not always the case.

-The ASC may allow family members to complete biometric assessment even without a scheduled timeslot as long as one of the members has already received their ASC appointment notice.
+The ASC may allow family members to complete a biometric assessment even without a scheduled timeslot as long as one of the members has already received their ASC appointment notice.
 After that, it is entirely up to the discretion of the ASC, and they may refuse to accommodate this.

 The exact time, date, and location of your USCIS biometrics appointment are on your ASC appointment notice.

-What Happens After USCIS Biometrics Appointment?
+What Happens After a USCIS Biometrics Appointment?

+After the officer stamps your ASC appointment notice, ensure that you keep it safe.
+This stamped Form I-797C is your proof that you have attended your biometrics appointment.
 Some applicants receive a second biometrics notice after attending the first appointment.
 USCIS usually requires applicants to attend a second appointment because their fingerprints were smudged during their first visit.
 You don’t need to pay for the second appointment.
+After you are entirely done with biometrics, your next steps may vary.
+For example, some applicants must attend an interview with a visa officer.

 At your appointment, USCIS will take your fingerprints along with a photo, and you will provide a digital signature.
 Then, USCIS collects that information to complete FBI and criminal background checks.